 Urban Art Street Art in New York

 This article presents our favorites, from giant walls to new spaces.
-Each piece pays homage to New York's best street art and graffiti.
+Each piece pays homage to the best street art and graffiti in New York.

-In the 1970s, street art was born in New York.
-This was at a time when the city was plagued by crime and bankrupt.
-In response to this chaos, young children in Brooklyn and the Bronx began spray painting subway cars and buildings.
-Although this practice is illegal and dangerous, it has given rise to an art form that has spread throughout the world.
+In the 1970s, street art was born in New York City.
+It was a time when the city was plagued by crime and was bankrupt.
+In response to this chaos, young children from Brooklyn and the Bronx began painting graffiti on subway cars and buildings.
+Although this practice was illegal and dangerous, it spawned an art form that has spread around the world.

 This art is now as popular in museums and galleries around the world as "classical" art.
 There are many Street Art museums in New York.
-Manhattan became the haven for billionaire financiers and foreign oligarchs, while the Bronx and Alphabet City were destroyed.
-Rents have risen to the point that the five boroughs are no longer livable for those who are not "wealthy".
+Manhattan has become a haven for billionaire financiers and foreign oligarchs, while the Bronx and Alphabet City have been destroyed.
+Rents have risen to the point that the five boroughs are no longer livable for those who are not "rich".

-Street art ironically thrives because it is sanctioned by community groups, business owners and even developers.
-Don't worry, street art still has the same charm and charisma that made it so captivating back then.
+Street art thrives ironically because it is sanctioned by community groups, business owners, and even developers.
+Don’t worry, street art still has the same charm and charisma that made it so captivating back in the day.

-• This article presents a selection of street art that we recommend you visit if you find yourself in New York.
-The streets of New York are a veritable gallery of Street Art.
+• This article presents a selection of street art works that we recommend you visit if you are in New York.
+The streets of New York are a true gallery of Street Art.

 Banksy Street Art New York: Hammer Boy